biopet/biopet/docs/index.md

 - [Sage](pipelines/sage)
 - Yamsvp (Under development)

-__Note that each pipeline needs a config file written in JSON format__
+__Note that each pipeline needs a config file written in JSON format see [config](config) & [How To!
+Config](https://git.lumc.nl/biopet/biopet/wikis/Config) __

+There are multiple configs that can be passed to a pipeline, for example the sample, settings and executables wherefrom sample and settings are mandatory.

+- [Here](config) one can find how to create a sample and settings config
+- More info can be found here: [How To!
+Config](https://git.lumc.nl/biopet/biopet/wikis/Config)

 ### Running a tool